GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_details.md

 :::{figure} /_files/cmi/V2Workflow.JPG
 :alt: DEA Waterbodies workflow

-Flow diagram outlining the steps taken to produce DEA Waterbodies polygons
+Flow diagram outlining the steps taken to produce DEA Waterbodies polygons.
 :::

 For a detailed discussion of the methods used to produce DEA Waterbodies v1, refer to [Krause et al. 2021](https://doi.org/10.3390/rs13081437).
 For the differences between DEA Waterbodies v1, v2 and v3.0, refer to the [Changelog](./?tab=history#changelog).
 DEA Waterbodies v3.0 uses the same polygon/vector outlines as DEA Waterbodies v2, with additional metadata.